Gay Veteran Says San Pedro Neighbors Target Him With Criminal Acts Because of His Sexuality

 "This is relying on an old gay stereotype that gays are pedophiles, long disproven by all science," he said.
 "This counts as slander."

 Gierach said he's no stranger to discrimination.
-In 1979, he was discharged for the Air Force for being gay.
+In 1979, he was discharged from the Air Force for being gay.
 Some time after that, he worked as a journalist, running the now-defunct blog WeHo News that sought to highlight instances of injustice in the queer community.

 "For 20 years now I've covered this sort of thing happening to other people," he said.
 "And it hurt me deeply every time it happened to other people."